International

 In public, at least, the leaders at the centre of it all appear content with the stalemate.
 Iran’s reclusive new supreme leader, Ayatollah Mojtaba Khamenei, declared that “a new chapter for the Persian Gulf and the Strait of Hormuz is unfolding”.
 Asked if he was willing to maintain the blockade, even perhaps for months more, Donald Trump told reporters: “The blockade is genius, the blockade has been 100% foolproof...
 Now they have to cry uncle… Just say: “We give up.’”

 The war on Iran is two months old but stuck in limbo.
-A shaky ceasefire punctured by Israeli attacks on southern Lebanon remained in place last week as Iran delivered a list of terms to Pakistani mediators, chief among them an offer to reopen the strait if the US was willing to postpone nuclear talks until later.
-Trump rejected it and threatened to resume bombing.
+A shaky ceasefire punctured by Israeli attacks on southern Lebanon remained in place last week as Iran delivered a list of terms to Pakistani mediators, chief among them a tentative offer to reopen the strait if the US ends its blockade of Iranian ports and withdraws troops positioned near Iranian borders.
+Tehran is seeking an agreement within 30 days on a permanent end to the war, looking to postpone the thorny issue of nuclear talks until later.
+Trump appeared to reject Iran’s initial offer, and reiterated threats to resume bombing, before issuing a response to Tehran via mediators in the hours before deploying troops to the strait.
+Tehran has said negotiations are impossible until the US ends its blockade: its foreign minister, Abbas Araghchi, said Washington needs to end its threats and “expansionist approach”.

 European leaders are desperately seeking an end to the mounting economic pain.
 Britain and others are preparing to start mine-clearance operations as soon as a deal is agreed.